Upon arrival in Quito, you meet your Tour Manger and head to the center of the city.

-Along the way you will stop for lunch and explore one of the most beautiful waterfalls in Ecuador, Pailón del Diablo (The Devil’s Cauldron), which lies in a region where the Andean highlands begin to give way to the amazing climate of the Amazon.
-Then you will continue to your small host community or ecological and animal rescue center where you will be spending the next few days.
+Along the way to the Amazon Region you will explore one of the most beautiful waterfalls in Ecuador, Pailón del Diablo (The Devil’s Cauldron), which lies in a region where the Andean highlands begin to give way to the amazing climate of the Amazon.
+Afterwards you'll continue to your small host community or ecological and animal rescue center where you will be spending the next few days.
 You will be met by your host families or by the ecological center´s personnel and get to know each other over dinner.

-Days 3 - 6 – Service Project and Host Community
+Days 3 - 6

 Projects in the local community may include reforestation in and around the community, helping to improve the infrastructure of the local school, teaching basic English and/or providing environmental education to school children and other community members.